pinecone-io/pinecone-ts-client/README.md

   },
 ];

-// Option 2: Options object declaring which custom key to rerank on
+// Option 2: Specify custom options
-// Note: If no custom key is passed via `rankFields`, each doc must contain a `text` key, and that will act as the default) const rerankOptions = {
+// Note: If no custom key is passed via `rankFields`, each doc must contain a `text` key, and that will act as the default) const response = await pc.inference.rerank({
+  model: rerankingModel,
+  query: myQuery,
+  documents: myDocsObjs,
   topN: 3,
   returnDocuments: false,
   rankFields: ['body'],